 Founded in 2009, The Trade Desk is a leading platform for ad buyers to bid on and purchase digital ads using automated technology.
 Based in Ventura, California, the company has 20 office locations and customers that span the globe.

 The Trade Desk has become the fastest-growing demand-side platform in the industry by offering advertising agencies, aggregators and their advertisers best-in-class technology to manage display, social, mobile and video advertising campaigns.
 The Trade Desk provides a self-service platform for ad buyers, who deliberately pick from hundreds of billions of digital ad opportunities each day.

-By 2015 The Trade Desk was experiencing hypergrowth.
+Within a few years, the Trade Desk was experiencing hypergrowth.
 But with its success came operational challenges, and the company was unable to scale its systems to match the extreme growth rate.
 Through iterative organizational growth – typical for a fast-growing company – The Trade Desk was challenged with disparate systems and support processes.

 There was no single location to see the entire picture related to a support issue.
 The Trade Desk’s engineering, development, product management, client-facing and support teams were each using different systems to manage workflows.
 For example, one team was using Desk.com, another Pivotal, while a third team continued to use Excel.